How to Daylight a Bathroom

 Design tip: Solving the privacy equation

-Lots of windows in a bathroom can enable public spaces to encroach on private spaces.
+Lots of windows in a bathroom can enable public spaces to encroach on private spaces, especially if any of the windows are in the shower area.
 You can consider several options when trying to retain privacy while still allowing daylight and views into your bathroom.

 In a window with multiple lites, you can mix glass.
 Take the windows in the bath above, for instance.
 For the lower lites, use translucent glass such as narrow reed, or use laminated glass with Japanese paper; for the upper lites, use clear glass.
 The translucent glass will diffuse the sunlight and obscure the view, while the clear glass will allow daylight and views to enter the bathroom.

 Cathy Schwabe, AIA, is an architect in Oakland, Calif.